Rhuck1/Covidnomics/README.md

 |  5 | Mohave            |           674 | Adams              |           633 |

 ![alt text](images/county_deaths.png)
-Lastly, we see above the total deaths in Arizona and Colorado counties relative to a log 10 scale.
+Lastly, we see above the total deaths in Arizona and Colorado counties relative to a log 10 scale which was utilized to provide a quick comparison in Total Deaths between counties.
+Given more time I would like to normalize the Total Deaths to Total Deaths per County Population to provide a more equitable comparison between the counties.

 ## Concluding Thoughts

+As mentioned in the introduction, COVID-19 has been the defining crisis of our time and will certainly be a topic of analysis for years to come.
+Given the differences in deaths per state across the United States, diving into the data to discern why these differences occurred could help future pandemic preparations.

+## Next Steps

-As mentioned earlier I would have liked to look into whether there was a correlation between the change in time outside the home and the rate of new Covid cases.
-The time away from home data can be broken down into 7 categories where that time away from home is spent.
+The time away from home data can be further broken down into 7 categories where that time away from home is spent.
 Examining where time spent away from home and rates of new Covid cases could provide additional insight.

-Additionally, the level of economic analysis herein was surface level.
-As data exists for changes of employment by income level, referencing that against changes in spending might have provided insight into the behaviors of various income strata.

 Finally, their seems to be a substantial difference in total deaths between Arizona and Colorado.
 Of singular importance are determining the factors that lead to the difference.
-There could be numerous factors but one in particular that might provide insight is diving into the Covid data as it relates to Native American tribal communites, a dive which would require acquing data outside of this particular set.
+There could be numerous factors but one in particular that I would be interested in investigating is COVID data in relation to Native American tribal communites, a dive which would require acquing data outside of this particular set.

 ## Contact Info